Without these three cultural connections I don’t think we stand a chance of reaching young people effectively.

 When I was growing up, the approach to youth work (in fact, any kind of ministry with an evangelistic thrust) was to convince people of the truth.
 From C.S.
 Lewis, “Mere Christianity” to Bruce Milne, “Know the Truth” . . . to present day “Alpha Courses” . . .
 I am not knocking any of this, it is all good stuff.

-However, for many young people growing up without a Christian worldview (this is to do with the world we all live in, not whether they are actually Christians or not) in our “post-Christian” culture and society there is a lack of understanding of who God is, His claim on our lives, is Jesus the son of God etc. We have to start where young people are at, not where we wish they were at – and, sometimes, they just aren’t asking the questions that we think we have the answers to!
+However, for many young people growing up without a Christian worldview (this is to do with the world we all live in, not whether they are actually Christians or not) in our “post-Christian” culture and society there is a lack of understanding of who God is, His claim on our lives, is Jesus the son of God etc. We have to start where young people are at, not where we wish they were at – and, sometimes, they just aren’t asking the questions that we think we have the answers to (and they need!)

 I have sat in a classroom with some young people and had fired back at me “I don’t care if it is true”.
 Convincing young people that the gospel is true is not enough.
 We need to demonstrate that the Gospel also works.